mathemacode/PSF_ERAU/README.md

  take on this project.

  ## TODO
- - Concat files in R (or other method?)
  - Ingest into PGAdmin PostgreSQL database
- - Build all relationships (PK, FK)
- - Indexes if needed
+ - Build all relationships (PK, FK), Indexes if needed
  - Queries to validate data
+ - Data cleaning with R and then re-ingest?
+Plan for this?

  ## Plan
- 1. Check column name consistency, fix if needed
+ 1. [DONE] Check column name consistency, fix if needed
- 2. Make all participant files same format (including adding empty columns)
+ 2. [DONE] Make all participant files same format (including adding empty columns)
- 3. Merge participants files (pending 2018 fixes)
+ 3. [DONE] Merge participants files (pending 2018 fixes - currently missing 2018)
- 4. Make cases files same format
+ 4. [DONE] Make cases files same format
- 5. Merge together and add indexes to placements files
+ 5. [DONE] Merge together and add indexes to placements files
- 6. Merge together and add indexes to removals files
+ 6. [DONE] Merge together and add indexes to removals files
  7. Upload all into Postgres DB

  ## Entity-Relationship Diagram
  I will be adding a RemovalID and PlacementID to use as Primary Keys to this database design.
+I also added a "RecordYear" column to the Participants files.
 I have made this ERD specifically for Postgres implementation.
 The structure is otherwise unchanged from how it is provided.
  ![ERD](./docs/PSF_ERD.png)